wjeff0343/about/README.md

-I am an undergraduate student at Western University, studying Computer Engineering: Electronic Devices for Ubiquitous Computing.
-I’m currently based in London, Ontario at the moment.
+I am graduating undergraduate student at Western University, who studied Computer Engineering: Electronic Devices for Ubiquitous Computing.

 In terms of experience, I have worked with Data Structures and Algorithms, Microprocessors and Microcontrollers, and Embedded System Design.
 ### Skills